-The remains were returned to Washington, where the Knight Templar funeral service was held at his residence on June 21, attended by the Officers and Past Grand Commanders of the Grand Commandery of the District of Columbia.
-The burial service of the Episcopal Church was afterwards read by Reverend Sir Knight Alfred Harding.
-Burial was in Oak Hill Cemetery.
+He died at North Hatley, Quebec, Canada, on June 17, 1904.
+He had left Washington with his family on May 31st for his summer home at North Hatley.
+He had been feeling quite well, but unexpectedly suffered an acute attack of “indigestion” which caused his death.
+The remains were returned to Washington, D.C., where the Knight Templar funeral service was held at his residence on June 21, attended by the officers and past grand commanders of the Grand Commandery of the District of Columbia.
+The burial service of the Episcopal Church was afterward read by Reverend Sir Knight Alfred Harding.
+Burial was in Oak Hill Cemetery in Washington, D.C.

 Right Eminent Sir Knight Marshall, KYGCH(3), KCT, 33°, is a past grand commander of the Grand Commandery of Knights Templar of Alabama.
 He is a member of the Editorial Review Board of the Knight Templar magazine and has published several articles in that magazine as well as in the Royal Arch Mason magazine.
 He can be reached at firstname.lastname@example.org.

 Francis J. Scully, M.D., History of the Grand Encampment Knights Templar of the United States of America, Wm.
 Mitchell Co., Greenfield, IN, 1952.
 Pages 417-419.

 Jan Onofrio, Pennsylvania Biographical Dictionary, 3rd Edition, Vol.1, A-K, Somerset Publ., St. Clair Shores, MI, 1999, page 572.